callstack/react-native-builder-bob/docs/pages/build.md

+---
-# Build a React Native library
+title: Build a React Native library
+---

 When code is in non-standard syntaxes such as JSX, TypeScript etc, it needs to be compiled before it can run.
 Configuring this manually can be error-prone and annoying. `react-native-builder-bob` aims to simplify this process by wrapping `babel` and `tsc` and taking care of the configuration.
 See [this section](./faq.md#why-should-i-compile-my-project-with-react-native-builder-bob) for a longer explanation.